Grizzlies rout Warriors to avoid elimination, force Game 6

 Memphis led 38-28 at the end of the first quarter and continued a 24-8 run into the second quarter to go up 53-36t.
 They finished the second on a 20-4 run, including 14 straight, to outscore Golden State 39-22 for a 77-50 lead at halftime.

-Then the Grizzlies opened the third quarter outscoring Golden State 20-6, prompting fans to start chanting “Whoop That Trick!”
-Memphis kept pushing, outscoring Golden State 42-17 in the third for a 119-67 lead going into the fourth.
+Then the Grizzlies opened the third quarter outscoring Golden State 20-6, prompting fans to start chanting “Whoop That Trick.”
+Memphis just pushing, outscoring Golden State 42-17 in the third for a 119-67 lead going into the fourth.

-Brown benched most of his starters by 3:44 of the third, and Jenkins followed to start the fourth resting up for a flight to California and Game 6.
+Brown benched most of his starters by 3:44 of the third, and Memphis coach Taylor Jenkins followed to start the fourth resting up for a flight to California and Game 6.

 TIP-INS